nasa/CompDam_DGD/readme.md

 The initial condition for the state variable `CDM_phi0` determines the initial fiber misalignment as described in [initial conditions](#initial-conditions).

+A fiber failure criterion described in [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003) is implemented to represent the material behavior in confined conditions under large strains (post failure).
+The fiber failure criterion is satisfied when

+*&phi;* &ge; *&phi;*<sub>ff,c</sub>

+where *&phi;* is the current fiber rotation.
+Once the fiber failure critierion is satisfied, the plastic shear strain is held constant.
+The value for *&phi;*<sub>ff,c</sub> is defined as the parameter `fkt_fiber_failure_angle` since it is not a well-defined material property.
+The fiber failure criterion is disabled when *&phi;*<sub>ff,c</sub> < 0.

 The fiber kinking theory model implemented here is preliminary and has some known shortcomings and caveats:
 - The model has only been tested for C3D8R.
 Limited application with C3D6 demonstrated issues.
 No testing has been completed for other element types.
 - The model does not account for out-of-plane kinking.
-FKT expects that Ramberg-Osgood nonlinearity is enabled in the 1-2 plane (i.e. feature flag: `x1x3xx`)
+FKT expects that Ramberg-Osgood nonlinearity is enabled in the 1-2 plane (i.e. feature flag: `x1x3xx`).
+The model may not perform as intended if shear nonlinearity is enabled in the 1-3 plane.
 - Other mechanisms of fiber compressive failure (e.g., shear driven fiber breaks) are not accounted for.
 An outcome of this is that the model predicts the material does not fail if shear deformation is fully constrained.
 - No special consideration for load reversal has been included.

+Relevant single element tests are named starting with `test_C3D8R_fiberCompression_FKT`.

 Relevant example problems: UNC0_C3D8R_FKT